chardso/Rabbitry/README.md

 4.Rabbit waste,applied direct to the garden by farmers as a fertilizer because it has ahigh humus content.

-  - sAbsolutely nothing is thrown away.
+  - Absolutely nothing is thrown away.

 # HOW TO HELP NEWLY PRODUCED BUNNIES BREASTFEED.